UniMath/agda-unimath/src/elementary-number-theory/telephone-numbers.lagda.md

 ## Idea

+The
+{{#concept "telephone numbers" WD="Telephone number" WDID=Q7696507 Agda=telephone-number}}
-The telephone numbers are a sequence of natural numbers that count the way `n` telephone lines can be connected to each other, where each line can be connected to at most one other line.
+are a sequence of natural numbers that count the way `n` telephone lines can be connected to each other, where each line can be connected to at most one other line.
 They also occur in several other combinatorics problems.

 ## Definitions